sendgrid/docs/source/User_Guide/Statistics/category_compare.md

   show: true
 ---

 {% info %}
-This page refers to our beta UI functionality.
-To find these features, please click the “Beta” button at the top of the SendGrid Customer Portal.
-{% endinfo %}

-{% info %}
 Parent accounts will see aggregated stats for their account and all subuser accounts.
 Subuser accounts will only see their own stats.
 {% endinfo %}

 Categories can help organize your email analytics by enabling you to “tag” emails by type.
 As a result, you may want to compare one category to another.
 The category comparison tool allows you to do this.

 {% anchor h2 %}
 Select Your Categories